hoomanv3xo/Payment-Funnel-Analysis-SaaS-FinTech/README.md

 ## Executive Summary:
 Order conversion has been low at our SaaS company, and we need to determine the root cause and potential solutions.
 Using SQL, Python, and an HTML dashboard, I extracted order status data and built a funnel tracking orders from payment initiation through completion.
 The largest revenue opportunities are at the payment-success-to-complete and submitted-to-success stages, not the initial entry step as smaller samples suggested.
 I recommend the product team:

-**Investigate the Success→Complete gap as an engineering bug, not a UX issue **Treat Submitted→Success as a payments-ops issue (declines, timeouts, fraud checks) **Deprioritize entry-form copy changes, since that step performs well in real data **Address post-purchase cancelations separately, since "not useful" outranks "expensive" as a churn reason
+**Investigate the Success→Complete gap as an engineering bug, not a UX issue.
+**Treat Submitted→Success as a payments-ops issue (declines, timeouts, fraud checks) **Deprioritize entry-form copy changes, since that step performs well in real data.
+**Address post-purchase cancelations separately, since "not useful" outranks "expensive" as a churn reason.

 ## Business Problem:
 Completed orders are directly tied to revenue for this Business.
 Product and sales stakeholders noticed a lower-than-expected conversion rate (users who start an order vs. users who complete it).
 This project identifies **where** in the workflow users fall out and **which fixes** would recover the most revenue.